usaid-cs/yesterday-i-learned/finance.md

 >> "Everybody needs money.
 That's why they call it money." - Danny

+- *50% of your capital gains are taxable.* Your capital gains aren't taxed at 50%.
+This is *way* better than working, where income is 100% taxable.
+- The Fed, with all its national and foreign debt, does not actually [*want*](https://old.reddit.com/r/investing/comments/rwx4u6/federal_reserve_minutes_released/) to raise interest rates on itself unless it needs to.
 - Cow prices have actually been [going down](https://mattstoller.substack.com/p/economists-to-cattle-ranchers-stop) while beef prices have been going up.
 - A "repo" is the central bank buying stuff from businesses for one day (the rate of which is called the "overnight rate"), giving businesses (usually just other banks) a liquid supply of money.
 A "reverse repo" is the central bank selling stuff back to businesses.
 - Since "GDP" can be calculated as [`money supply x velocity`](https://slideplayer.com/slide/2800948/), an increase in velocity of money increases GDP linearly.